 - 2 Plates

-A small plate will be needed for the breadcrumbs, while the small bowl is for beating the egg.
-So small plate and small bowl so we don’t dirty too many things.
-Then a plate to place the zucchini meatballs one by one as we prepare them.
+A small plate will be needed for the bread crumbs, and the small bowl to beat the egg.
+So, a small plate and a small bowl to avoid dirtying too many things.
+Then a plate to place the zucchini meatballs as we prepare them.

-Let’s begin the preparation of this easy and quick recipe.
-Keep in mind that it will take us a few minutes to prepare the meatballs, so the first thing to do is to preheat the oven.
+Let’s begin the preparation of this quick and easy recipe.
+Keep in mind that we’ll take only a few minutes to work on the meatballs, so the first thing to do is to turn on the oven.
 I set the temperature to 356°F with the static mode.
-I used the small oven, without having to turn on the big one.
+I used the small oven, without needing to turn on the large oven.
 It takes a few more minutes to cook but is easier to clean and consumes less.
-If you’re using your kitchen’s classic oven, you can set the temperature between 356°F and 392°F. The baking sheet should be placed in the middle part so the meatballs don’t get too hard on one side, which you can avoid by turning them a couple of times during cooking.
-I recommend turning them about every 10 minutes.
-But now let’s prepare the mixture that we will need for the zucchini and tuna meatballs.
+If you use your kitchen’s classic oven, you can set the temperature between 356 and 392°F. Place the tray in the central part to avoid making the meatballs too hard on one side, which you can then avoid by turning them during cooking a couple of times.
+I suggest turning them every 10 minutes or so.
+But now let’s prepare the mixture for the zucchini and tuna meatballs.

 Take the zucchini, if they are like mine, leftovers from a previous recipe, break them with your hands and squeeze them well.
 If they are whole zucchini, chop or grate them finely.

-Then pour them into the bowl.
-Drain the tuna well and add it with the zucchini.
-Sprinkle with two generous tablespoons of breadcrumbs, add a pinch of salt and pepper and a chopped parsley or chives.
-Work everything with your hands, try to create the first meatball.
+Then place them in the bowl.
+Drain the tuna well and add it to the zucchini.
+Sprinkle with two generous tablespoons of bread crumbs, add a pinch of salt and pepper, and a chop of parsley or dried chives.
+Work everything with your hands and try creating the first meatball.

-If you see that the mixture holds up, proceed by preparing all the zucchini meatballs placing them on the plate.
-If not, add another tablespoon of breadcrumbs.
-After preparing all the zucchini meatballs we can beat the whole egg in a small bowl and pour breadcrumbs into a small plate.
-Then dip each meatball in the bowl with the egg and then in the breadcrumbs.
-I made a double coating, even more crunchy.
+If you find that the mixture holds together, proceed by preparing all the zucchini meatballs and laying them on the plate.
+If not, add another tablespoon of bread crumbs.
+Once all the zucchini meatballs are prepared, beat the whole egg in a small bowl and pour some bread crumbs onto a small plate.
+Then pass each meatball first in the bowl with the egg, then in the breadcrumbs.
+I made a double coating, which is even crunchier.
 If you have made many small meatballs, two whole eggs may be necessary for this recipe.

-Place all the zucchini and tuna meatballs on the baking sheet where we have arranged a parchment paper.
+Gradually arrange all the zucchini and tuna meatballs on the baking tray where you have placed a sheet of parchment paper.
 Bake for about 40 minutes.
-As mentioned before, I recommend turning the zucchini and tuna meatballs every 10 minutes or so.
-This will prevent them from becoming hard and dark on one side only.
+As mentioned, I suggest turning the zucchini and tuna meatballs every 10 minutes or so.
+This will prevent them from becoming hard and dark on just one side.

-I also recommend serving this delight with a side sauce, perhaps a tzatziki sauce which is always perfect with zucchini!
-Of course, you’ll find the recipe here on my cooking blog!
+Furthermore, I recommend serving this delight with a side sauce, perhaps a tzatziki sauce which is always perfect with zucchini!
+Of course, you can find the recipe here on my cooking blog!

-All that’s left to do is wish you bon appétit and remind you that below are the social links for the blog profiles of Le Ricette di Bea!!!
+All that is left is to wish you bon appétit and remind you that the social media links for the blog profiles Le Ricette di Bea are below!!!
 Don’t miss the YouTube Channel with many easy, quick, and economical video recipes like this one!
 Until the next recipe!!!

 Storage

-You can store the Zucchini and Tuna Meatballs in a lidded container in the refrigerator for two days, or choose to place everything in the freezer to have them available for the following week.
-But please, when you go to thaw them, place them first in the refrigerator the night before, then heat them in an already hot oven for about ten minutes.
-If you place them in the oven frozen, they risk not thawing inside, remaining hard, and therefore inedible.
+You can store the Zucchini and Tuna Meatballs in a container with a lid in the refrigerator for two days, or you can place them in the freezer to have them available for the following week.
+However, when defrosting, place them in the refrigerator first, the night before, then heat them in a preheated oven for about ten minutes.
+If you put them in the oven while still frozen, they risk not defrosting inside, remaining hard and thus inedible.